-A bulging disc, also known as a herniated disc, is the result of pressure upon a intervertebral disc that results in a protrusion from the disc.
-A bulging disc can be the result of injury, wear and tear upon the spine from natural aging, or degenerative disc disease.
+A bulging disc or herniated disc is the result of pressure upon an intervertebral disc that results in a protrusion from the disc.
+Some doctors say that a bulging disc is different than a herniated disc because it hasn't ruptured.
+Both bulging and herniated discs can be the result of injury, wear and tear upon the spine from natural aging, or degenerative disc disease.

-Treatment of bulging and herniated discs might include physical therapy, non-steroidal pain medications, oral steroids, or even epidural injections in an effort to relieve pressure on the disc and reduce pain.
+Treatment of bulging and herniated discs might include physical therapy, non-steroidal pain medications, oral steroids, or epidural injections in an effort to relieve pressure on the disc and reduce pain.
 Spinal surgery can also repair some herniated discs.

 First, to be considered for Social Security disability benefits, your disability must have lasted, or be expected to last, at least one year.
 Many herniated or bulging discs either resolve themselves within a year or are repaired and fixed by surgery (spinal fusion, laminectomy, or discectomy), so this requirement can be tough to meet.
 (Social Security generally allots 90 to 120 days for recovery from back surgery in most cases, except for unusual situations.)

 Second, Social Security requires either that your back injury is so severe that you meet the requirements of its disability "listing" on spinal disorders or that, because of your age, education, and prior job skills combined with your functional limitations, you can't be expected to do your prior work, or any job.

 Social Security mentions "herniated nucleus pulposus," another word for herniated disc, as a disorder that can cause the impingement of a nerve root.
 Bulging or herniated discs can also cause spinal stenosis (narrowing of the spinal canal).
 To match Social Security's listing for spinal disorders, your herniated or bulging disc must cause one of these severe issues and meet the complex criteria laid out in the listings (including difficulty walking or using your hands).